Cause and Effect

 Cause and effect is a relationship between events or things, where one is the result of the other.
 This is a combination of action and reaction.

 The fruit reveals the root

 When something goes wrong, discover where or why the problem commenced.
 God would say to us as well, “Consider the path of your feet…Give careful thought to your ways” (Prov 4:26; Hag 1:5-11).
-If you are not where you want to be in life maybe you got on the wrong train.
-Determine your goals, set in place the steps to get there and start to implement them.
+If you are not where you want to be in life maybe you are on the wrong path.
+Determine your goals, set in place the steps to get there and with God's help start to implement them.

 Behind every outcome there is a reason

 What we feed into our mind has a strong possibility of being outworked (Mt 12:35).

 Only by an extra-ordinary not-normal intervention can the effect not follow the cause.
 Such is the case where because of our sin (the cause), spiritual death (the effect) does not automatically follow if we turn in repentance and faith to Christ (Rom 5:8, 6:23).
 Christ took our rightful penalty and exchanged it with eternal life.

 See also: blessed or cursed, choice, consequences, entry points, foundation, fruit, produce/productivity, reason, sow and reap.